by Catherine Pratt

 Sometimes you need to take the time to stop and figure out what would be the next best action item.
 Ask yourself, "What’s the next step I need to take?" instead of just blindly going forwards.
 You may also find that you haven’t broken the tasks down into small enough steps which can make you feel overwhelmed and not know what to tackle next.
 If that's the case, simply take one of your action items and break it down into the smallest pieces possible.
 And then do even just one of them.
 Even knowing you have achieved one tiny step can help you break through the barrier of procrastination as you become excited about your goals again.

 Another part of this is that for example, if you decide to get organized, you don’t have to do it all in one day.
-Sometimes we scare ourselves off by being too gung ho.
+Sometimes we scare ourselves off by being too gung-ho.
 Do it in small stretches of time.
-It’ll be far easier if you tell yourself you’re going to sort through one stack of paper today or that you’re going to spend 1 hour cleaning your desk rather than saying you’re going to keep at it until it’s done or that you’re going to spend your whole weekend cleaning the garage.
+It’ll be far easier if you tell yourself you’re going to sort through one stack of paper today or that you’re going to spend one hour cleaning your desk every Friday rather than saying you’re going to keep at it until it’s done or that you’re going to spend your whole weekend cleaning the garage.

 Monitor Your Focus